assortment of vegetables in a basket

 • If you're starting with bare ground (no grass to remove), add at least two inches of compost on top of your soil and dig it in.
 Continue to add a thin layer of compost every time you plant.
 You can fill a new raised bed with purchased topsoil and compost.

-• If you buy seedlings to transplant, make sure they look healthy and are not so overgrown that roots encircle the bottom of the pot.
-Transplants raised inside your home or in a greenhouse should be exposed gradually to outdoor temperatures and conditions; this is called “hardening off.
+• If you buy seedlings to transplant, make sure they look healthy and are not so overgrown that tangled roots encircle the bottom of the pot.

-• Transplant on a cloudy, calm afternoon if possible, and water well; handle plants carefully and make sure there is adequate room for the roots in the planting hole.
+• Transplant on a cloudy, calm afternoon, if possible, and water well.
+Handle plants carefully and make sure there is adequate room for the roots in the planting hole.

 • Water in the morning when possible.
 Use a soaker hose or drip irrigation system to reduce water use.